 1943 “Rosie the Riveter,” in Kokomo, is producing turbo supercharger blades for the war effort.
 About half of the workforce, which peaked at about 2,000 employees, are women.

 1948 Defenbaugh Street Operations’ R-1 building is constructed.
-It houses a melt furnace, a steam hammer forge, a three-high mill for hot rolling plate and a two-high mill for hot rolling sheet, a 24-inch bar mill, and a 10-inch bar mill.
+It houses a melting furnace, a steam hammer forge, a three-high mill for hot rolling plate and a two-high mill for hot rolling sheet, a 24-inch bar mill, and a 10-inch bar mill.
 Most of this equipment is still in operation today.

 1950 Cobalt alloy L-605, later known as HAYNES® 25, is introduced.
 The L-605 name came from the designation of the first heat of the alloy that was made by Haynes Stellite.